siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-06-data-security-and-data-classification-safeguarding-sensitive-information-in-the-digital-age.md

-This blog post will explore the significance of data security, dive into the concept of data classification, and discuss the best practices and tools to safeguard sensitive information effectively.
+This article will explore the significance of data security, dive into the concept of data classification, and discuss the best practices and tools to safeguard sensitive information effectively.